WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 Moving a game node by updating it's position field is the equivalent of "teleporting" that game node, whereas calling the the `move()` method is how you actually "move" the node.
 If your game is using physics, you should be calling the move method.

 ## Adding Physics to GameNodes
-In the first homework assignment, all of the physics, movement, and collision detection was done manually in the custom scene class.
-For this assignment, we'll be adding a physics component to all of our actors game nodes.

-> A lot of the methods and functionality you'll have to use to complete this assignment are defined in Wolfie2Ds `Physical` interface.

 In Wolfie2D, if you want to add a physics component to your game node, you can call the `Physical.addPhysics()` method on the game node.
 The method has several optional parameters you can pass to it.

 ```typescript